 Below are a couple of pages from a 1950 Wolsit Parts Catalog as featured on the Classic Factory Lightweights website.
 The second last image in the sequence references the six different Wolsit models that were available at that time including the Mod.53 Mezza Corsa and the Mod.54 Corsa.

 The image above brings us to the topic of Wolsit serial numbers and you can see that they have the same alphanumeric sequence (and location on the seat lug) as Legnano serial numbers.
-As both brands were manufactured in the same Bozzi SpA factory this isn’t surprising and I would also bet the farm that the Wolsit and Legnano bikes share a single list.
-Given the time that has passed only a duplicated serial number would prove otherwise.
+As both brands were manufactured in the same Bozzi factory, I would speculate that Wolsit and Legnano bikes shared the same serial number system.

 A 1949 Wolsit Mod.52 city bike is shown in the next four images courtesy of the blog Paramanubrio.
 The serial number CI2433 on the right side of the seat lug can be seen in the last photo.
-All of the component detailing including the fender style/format is shared with Legnano city bikes of the same era.
+All of the component detailing including the fender style/format is common to the Legnano city bikes of the same era.

 I have not found any record suggesting when Bozzi SpA retired the Wolsit brand however I suspect it was sometime in the 1960’s, with the period from 1910 through the 1930’s being the Wolsit golden years.